QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

    P2 (V); -- OK
 ```

-Note that while some language also provide borrow semantics when assigning
+While some languages also facilitate borrow semantics during local variable
-to local variables, the current proposal does not explore that possibilty.
+assignments, the current proposal doesn't explore this avenue.

 Overloading and limited References
 ----------------------------------

-The ``limited`` modifier on a subprogram parameter can lead to overloading.
-In
+The ``limited`` mode can induce overloading on a subprogram parameter.
+When
-that case, the compiler will always select in priority the available profile
+this happens, the compiler invariably prioritizes the profile with the limited
-that has the limited parameter.
-For example
+parameter.
+For example:

 ```Ada
    V1 : Integer := 1;